chargebee/chargebee-ruby/README.md

 ### Telemetry (OpenTelemetry)

-Optional.
+**Optional add-on.** Existing integrations do not need any changes — if you never set a telemetry adapter, API calls behave exactly as before.

 Pass a `telemetry_adapter` when you want Chargebee API calls traced in your observability stack (Datadog, Splunk, Honeycomb, Jaeger, etc.).
-OpenTelemetry is not bundled with the `chargebee` gem — install and configure it in your app, implement `ChargeBee::Telemetry::TelemetryAdapter`, and wire it on the environment.
+OpenTelemetry is **not** bundled with the `chargebee` gem — install and configure OTel (or your APM SDK) in your application, implement `ChargeBee::Telemetry::TelemetryAdapter`, and wire it on the environment.

-The SDK builds standardized span attributes (`start_attributes`, `end_attributes`) following the stable [OpenTelemetry HTTP semantic conventions](https://opentelemetry.io/docs/specs/semconv/http/http-spans/) (`url.full`, `http.request.method`, `http.response.status_code`, `server.address`, `error.type`) plus Chargebee-specific `chargebee.*` attributes.
+The SDK builds standardized span attributes (`start_attributes`, `end_attributes`) following stable [OpenTelemetry HTTP semantic conventions](https://opentelemetry.io/docs/specs/semconv/http/http-spans/) (`url.full`, `http.request.method`, `http.response.status_code`, `server.address`, `error.type`) plus Chargebee-specific `chargebee.*` attributes (see constants in `ChargeBee::Telemetry::TelemetryAttributeKeys`).

 Span names follow `chargebee.{resource}.{operation}` (for example, `chargebee.customer.create`).
 One span is created per SDK API call; retries reuse the same span.

-When no adapter is configured, the SDK skips all telemetry work — zero overhead for existing integrations.

-#### Example: configuring a telemetry adapter
+Adapter failures are logged and never affect the underlying API request.

+Configure at startup — pass `telemetry_adapter` in the same `ChargeBee.configure` call. `configure` replaces the default environment, so calling it again without `telemetry_adapter` drops a previously configured adapter:

 ```ruby
 require 'chargebee'